G20 gives U.S. year-end deadline for IMF reforms

 Nevertheless, the nations pledged to provide "clear and timely communication" of their actions, with an eye on the global fallout as policies are "recalibrated."

-The gradual withdrawal of the U.S. Federal Reserve's aggressive monetary accommodation has rocked the currencies of emerging economies like India and Argentina, as investors en masse have sought out higher-yielding markets.

-(Reporting by Reuters' G20/IMF team; Writing by Jonathan Spicer; Editing by Paul Simao, Tim Ahmann and Dan Burns)
+(Reporting by Reuters' G20/IMF team; Writing by Jonathan Spicer; Editing by Paul Simao and Tim Ahmann)